Kshitij978/Forkify/README.md

-# Forkify
+# Forkify[WIP]
 A recipe finder app built on MVC architecture.

 See the deployed site [here](https://kshitij978.github.io/Forkify/)